-Photo Clare Felton-Taylor Regional Recommended Measure: An exclusion zone is established for all lands in the region, except the core infestation area comprising Gunnedah Shire Council, Narrabri Shire Council, and Tamworth Regional Council.
-Outcomes to demonstrate compliance with GBD Whole Of region: Land managers should mitigate the risk of the plant being introduced to their land Within exclusion zone: Land managers should eradicate the plant from the land and keep the land free of the plant.
-A person should not deal with the plant, where dealings include but are not limited to buying, selling, growing, moving, carrying or releasing the plant Notify local control authority if found.
+An Exclusion Zone is established for all lands in the region, except the core infestation area comprising the Gwydir Shire Council and the Moree Plains Shire Council.

+Whole of Region: Land managers should mitigate the risk of the plant being introduced to their land

+Within exclusion zone:

+Land managers should eradicate the plant from the land and keep the land free of the plant, A person should not deal with the plant, where dealings include but are not limited to buying, selling, growing, moving, carrying or releasing the plant Notify local control authority if found.

-Within core infestation: A person should not buy, sell, move, carry or release the plant into the environment Land managers should reduce the impact of the plant on assets of high economic, environmental and/or social value.
-Liverpool Plains Shire Local Control Requirements Exclusion zone - 1.
-The land is kept free of the plant, and - 2.
-Land managers will mitigate the risk of the plant being introduced to their land.
-Penalty for not complying with the general biosecurity duty or a direction issued under the Biosecurity Act 2015 The maximum penalty is:
+Within core infestation:

+A person should not buy, sell, move, carry or release the plant into the environment, Land managers should reduce the impact of the plant on assets of high economic, environmental and/or social value.